dirv/svelte-component-double/README.md

 The `expectSpy(component)` function has the following matchers available.

-`toHaveBeenCalled()` - passes if there was at least one instance of the component instantiated.
+`toBeRendered()` - passes if there was at least one instance of the component instantiated in the current document.
+`toBeRenderedIn(container)` - same but with a specific DOM container instead of `document.body`.
-`toHaveBeenCalledWithProps(props)` - passes if there was at least one instance of the component instantiated with these exact props.
+`toBeRenderedWithProps(props)` - passes if there was at least one instance of the component instantiated with these exact props.
+`toBeRenderedWithPropsIn(props, container)` - same as above but with a specic DOM container instead of `document.body`.

 ## Identifying stubbed DOM elements